greentic-ai/greentic-messaging/providers/webchat/README.md

 ### Running the standalone server locally

-1. Provide a signing key via the secrets backend (the example server will fall back to `WEBCHAT_JWT_SIGNING_KEY` for convenience).
+1. Provide a signing key via your secrets backend so the provider can resolve `webchat/jwt_signing_key`.
 2. Start the example server: `cargo run --manifest-path providers/webchat/Cargo.toml --example run_standalone`.
    This binds the standalone Direct Line surface to `http://localhost:8090`.
    Point Web Chat at the standalone instance by configuring a Direct Line